flatcar-archive/flatcar-docs/docs/installing/cloud/vmware.md

 ## Butane Configs

 Flatcar Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Butane Configs.
-These configs are then [transpiled][transpiler] into Ignition configs and given to booting machines.
+These configs are then transpiled into Ignition configs and given to booting machines.
 Head over to the [docs to learn about the supported features][transpiler].

 You can provide a raw Ignition config to Flatcar Container Linux via VMware's [Guestinfo interface][guestinfo].